 At 25 years old I moved back into the cottage where I was born.
 My grandad lived alone in the farmhouse and although we had always had a really good relationship, we became even closer, spending evenings talking about things that had happened over the years.
 On a summer holiday travelling and camping in Italy I noticed how many campsites there were and realised that there were no campsites in Bolton Abbey.
 Considering how much people love the village I excitedly returned to tell my grandad all about my idea.
 A campsite!
 This was not an easy sell to a through and through farmer.
 He trusted me though and 1 year later we opened the campsite!

 This was not a simple process and I couldn't have done it without my partner Cat and her mum Janet who have both been integral to the opening and running of the new campsite business.
 I want to say a big thanks to them.
 Our dogs Molly and Zara were also on hand to take the stress away, one big tail wag and all the days troubles were forgotten!

 We love Catgill and hoped others would to.
 Turns out they do!
 And we have been so lucky to share our farm with hundreds of people over the years, many of them returning year on year.
-My grandad loves chatting to the regulars, who he now calls friends, telling tales of yesteryear.
-At 86 he is still involved in the business and has become quite a legend with our guests and is often mentioned on social media and trip advisor.
-Both of which he has absolutely no idea about!
+My grandad loved chatting to the regulars, many of whom, he called friends telling tales of yesteryear.
+He was involved in the business until he was 86 and became quite the legend with our guests and was often mentioned on social media and TripAdvisor.
+Both of which he had absolutely no idea about!

 As we continue to grow our philosophy is simple, be friendly, down to earth and always retain the family atmosphere.
 Oh, and of course embody the traditional welcoming charm Yorkshire is famous for.